How do you write a resume? With so many conflicting opinions out there, we’ve set out to find the ultimate answer to this question.

 2. Break Ground with a Construction Resume Objective or Summary

-Employers won’t spend much time with your skilled laborer resume.
+Employers won’t spend much time with your construction worker resume.

 Put your best material in the first thing they see.